I. PURPOSE

 - If the report of conduct by a Visitor warrants further review, the Chair convenes the Visitor Behavioral Assessment Team.
 This Team follows a process as set out below.

-- Chair then meets with the Respondent-Visitor, either in person, via electronic means, or in writing, to present the relevant information (giving notice) and provide an opportunity to respond.
-The Chair also provides the Respondent-Visitor with information about this Policy, as needed.
+- If the Team concludes that the reported conduct, if true, is a threat, violent behavior, or substantially disruptive, the Chair may request a meeting with the Respondent-Visitor, either in person, via electronic means, or in writing, to present the relevant information (giving notice) and provide an opportunity to respond; the Chair may adjust the type of notice or meeting, depending on the circumstances involved.
+The Chair may also provide the Respondent-Visitor with information about this Policy, as needed.

 - The Chair may reconvene the Visitor Behavioral Assessment Team for further evaluation, as needed.